FajarTheGGman/ShellFinder/README.md

 </pre>

 <pre>
-Note : This program not work 100% becouse this depends on wordlist
+Note : This program not work 100% because this depends on wordlist
 </pre>